Gunsmoke: Syndication

-The program currently airs on four major venues: TV Land, which has carried the show since its inception in 1996, Encore Westerns, INSP, and Weigel Broadcasting's MeTV digital subchannel network.
+The program currently airs on four major venues: TV Land, which has carried the show since its inception in 1996, INSP, and Weigel Broadcasting's two digital subchannel networks, MeTV and WEST.
 Individual stations such as KFWD in Dallas also carry the series in their markets.
-It has also been shown on satellite channel CBS Action in the UK, Ireland and Poland.
-The series also appears intermittently on MeTV's themed sister network Decades, which CBS holds a partial interest in; it appears on the schedule depending on the theme and year a particular day has.
+It has also been shown on satellite channel CBS Action in the UK, Ireland, and Poland.

 Home media

-In 2006, as part of Gunsmoke's 50th anniversary on TV, selected episodes were released on DVD in three different box sets.
+In 2006, as part of Gunsmoke's 50th anniversary on television, selected episodes were released on DVD in three different box sets.
 Twelve episodes, from 1955 to 1964, were selected for the Gunsmoke: Volume I box set, and another twelve episodes, from 1964 to 1975, were selected for the Gunsmoke: Volume II box set.
 Both sets are also available as a combined single "Gift Box Set".
 A third unique DVD box set, known as Gunsmoke: The Directors Collection, was also released with 10 selected episodes from certain seasons throughout the series' 20-year history.
 All of these box sets are available on Region 1 DVD from Paramount Home Entertainment and CBS DVD.

 Additionally, Paramount Home Entertainment and CBS DVD have released the series in its entirety on DVD for 13 years between 2007 and 2020 in Region 1 (all of the seasons except for season one and seasons sixteen through twenty were split into two volumes).
 A complete series box set was released on May 5, 2020.
 All DVDs have been released with English audio and close captioning from season 1 to 5 and starting season 6 English SDH.